-Task 7 - Your lecturer is quite a character
+Task 8 - Your lecturer is quite a character

-If the PVM and Parva could only handle characters as well as integers and Booleans, we could write a program like the exciting one below that reads a string of characters terminated with a period (full stop) and then encrypts it in lower case, using the "rot 13" algorithm.
-(ENCOD.
-PAV).
+If the PVM and Parva could only handle characters as well as integers and Booleans, we could write a program like the exciting one below that reads a string of characters terminated with a period (full stop) and then writes it all in upper case SDRAWKCAB.
+(SENTENCE.PAV).